mgrofsky/Ytel-API-PYTHON/README.md

 ## How to Use

-The following section explains how to use the Message360 library in a new project.
+The following section explains how to use the Message360 SDK package in a new project.

 ### 1. Open Project in an IDE

-Open an IDE for Python like PyCharm.
+Open up a Python IDE like PyCharm.
 The basic workflow presented here is also applicable if you prefer using a different editor or IDE.

 ![Open project in PyCharm - Step 1](http://apidocs.io/illustration/python?step=pyCharm)